Great Leaders are Active Listeners

 While many leaders seek to improve their ability to communicate in the workplace, it is often easy to overlook an essential part of communication – listening.
-Listening is one of the most important components of communication.
-Good listening is related to increased employee commitment, greater frequency of helping behaviors from employees, and lower turnover among employees.1 Research shows that leaders who listen have more positive interactions with their employees, and in turn, employees are more likely to be favorably influenced by these leaders.2
+Listening is one of the most important elements of communication.
+Good listening is related to increased employee commitment, greater frequency of helping behaviors from employees, and lower turnover among employees.1 Research shows that when leaders listen, they have more positive interactions with their employees.
+Employees are more likely to be favorably influenced by these leaders.2

 There are two dimensions of listening that a leader should be aware of.
 First, listening skills involve a willingness to take the time to listen to others.
-This may range from listening to any issues or concerns employees have, to gaining their input and feedback on workplace changes or conflicts.
-Second, leaders need to display understanding to the person to whom they are listening.
-This involves showing you understand what an employee is saying by identifying the relevant information they are communicating and accurately conveying this information back to the employee.
-This shows that a leader is not only providing their employees a chance to speak; they are actively engaging with the opinions and ideas of others.
+This ranges from listening to any issues or concerns employees have, to gaining their input and feedback on workplace changes or conflicts.
+Second, when leaders listen, they need to display understanding to the person who is speaking.
+This involves identifying the relevant information they are communicating and accurately conveying this information back to the employee.
+Furthermore, this shows that a leader is not only providing their employees with a chance to speak; they are actively engaging with the opinions and ideas of others.

 In assessing your ability to listen effectively, ask yourself the following questions:

 Some common biases include affective variables.
-Examples of this can be a leader’s current mood, how hectic their schedule is, or how much stress they are facing from deadlines.
-Another bias is interpersonal variables.
-For example, if the leader and employee have similar styles of communication, or the strength of the interpersonal relationship, respect, and fondness the leader has for their employee.
-Avoiding all bias is nearly impossible.
-It is best for leaders to understand their biases and to take the time to evaluate if they are interpreting the message and tone of an employee accurately.
-They should also understand whether their perception is based largely on what they expected to hear.
+Examples can be a leader’s current mood, how hectic their schedule is, or how much stress they are facing from deadlines.
+Another bias is interpersonal variables, such as if the leader and employee have similar styles of communication.
+A second example is the strength of the interpersonal relationship, respect, and fondness the leader has for their employee.
+Avoiding all bias is nearly impossible, so it is best for leaders to understand their biases.
+Leaders should take the time to evaluate if they are accurately interpreting the message and tone of an employee.
+They should also understand whether their perception is based largely on what they expect to hear.

 Provide a safe space for employees to speak up.
 Some organizational cultures do not encourage employees to bring issues, concerns, or feedback forward to their leaders.
-Provide a safe space for employees to voice their input by asking for feedback, providing one-on-one time between leaders and employees, and encouraging individuals to bring up new ideas.
-Over time, as employees see that their leaders are listening to their ideas, they will become more trusting and comfortable expressing themselves in the workplace.
+Give employees a safe space to voice their input by asking for feedback, allowing one-on-one time between leaders and employees.
+This will encourage individuals to bring up new ideas.
+Over time, as employees see their leaders listening to their ideas, they will become more trusting and comfortable expressing themselves in the workplace.

 Listening is about more than words.
 In improving a leader’s communication, the idea of “more than words” is often covered.
-This includes suggestions around maintaining certain body language or eye contact.
-Similarly, when it comes to listening, leaders can look for clues in how an employee communicates, which can help them better understand the message or feelings behind their words.
+This includes suggestions like maintaining certain body language or eye contact.
+Similarly, when it comes to listening, leaders can look for clues in how an employee communicates.
+This can help them better understand the message or feelings behind their words.
 Look beyond simple body language.
 Listen for how an employee expresses themselves.
 Do they sound excited?
 Interested?
 Hesitant?
 Are there obvious or important things they are not saying?
 What do they put emphasis on when discussing their concerns or ideas?
-Taking the time to not only listen to what an employee says, but to listen to what they are not saying and to what they are emphasizing or overlooking, is key to active listening and to understanding the thoughts and feelings of employees.
+Take the time to not only listen to what an employee says, but to listen to what they are not saying.
+Listen to what they are emphasizing or overlooking.
+This is key to active listening and to understanding employees’ thoughts and feelings.